 The two countries have long-standing good relations based on mutually beneficial exchanges.
 Their ties are particularly strong in the areas of economic and environmental cooperation.

 Bilateral relations Switzerland–Ghana

-Main aspects of diplomatic relations
+Key aspects of diplomatic relations

 Cooperation in education, research and innovation

-Scholars and artists from Ghana can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers who are citizens of Ghana can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Promotion of peace and human security

-Swiss nationals in Ghana
+Swiss citizens in Ghana